pariajay/Spotify_data/README.md

 1. Knowledge on API
 2. Understand what docker and docker-compose
 3. Intermediate Python and SQL
-4. A basic understanding of Airflow  [this](https://www.youtube.com/watch?v=AHMm1wfGuHE&t=705s) will help
+4. A basic understanding of Airflow
 # Learning Outcomes:

 1. Understand how to interact with API to retrieve data